 The default grading for the course will be along the university’s standard grading curve:

-Assignments are considered on-time if they are demoed on or before the due date.
+Programming challenges are considered on-time if they are demoed on or before the due date.
 Assignments may still be demoed up to two weeks after the due date, but with a 5% penalty per weekday past the deadline.

 You are required to attend the lab in which you are enrolled, and no other.
 For each lab, you will get a grade based partly on engagement in the lab during your regularly scheduled lab period, and partly on completion of the lab, on your own time, if need be.
 These grades will be assigned by your lab instructor.
 TAs cannot grade labs.
 Completion will be assessed by examining your web site.